 Adding significantly to the Centre’s breadth of expertise are three full-time academic staff in the School of Law who pursue research in closely related areas of Law, including Corporate Governance, the Law of Protest and Public Order, and Disaster Law: Professor Irene Lynch Fannon, Dr Fiona Donson and Dr Dug Cubie.

 The Centre is home to a significant number of PhD candidates and work is underway to develop new postdoctoral research opportunities.

 The Centre is supported by an Advisory Board comprised of a mix of academics and practitioners with expertise across a wide range of fields of direct relevance to the Centre’s activities.
-It typically consists of six to eight members.
 The main role of the Advisory Board, which meets on an annual basis, is to assist the Centre in developing and implementing its strategic goals.
 It will also facilitate the Centre to stay well informed of new developments and opportunities, both nationally and globally, in areas of research related to its activities.

 Prof Sarah Culloty, Director, Environmental Research Institute, UCC

 Prof Elizabeth Kirk, University of Lincoln